harness-community/partner-expert-lab/README.md

-# partner-expert-lab
+# Harness Partner Expert Lab
-Support for Harness Partners, Expert Lab Series
+This repository can be used for the Harness Expert Lab Series.